Australia Day Marketing Toolkit for LGAs

 Having [Australia Day Ambassador first name] with us to share [his/her] inspiring stories will help us develop these themes further.

-Details about [Community name]’s official 2024 Australia Day event/activities are as follows:
+Details about [community name]’s official 2025 Australia Day event/activities are as follows:

-For more information please visit [local government area website address].
+For more information please visit [LGA website address].
 We’re asking residents of [community name] to join the conversation by uploading a photo of how they’re recognising Australia Day to their social media channels and use the hashtag #AusDayNSW

 About the Ambassador Program

-The NSW Ambassador program has been running for more than 30 years and for Australia Day 2024, up to 100 remarkable Australians will volunteer to participate in a program of activities around the state.
+The ADCNSW Ambassador Program has been running for more than 30 years and for Australia Day 2025, our remarkable Australians will volunteer to participate in a program of activities around the state.
 Ambassadors share the common goal of banding together in solidarity, sharing stories of optimism and showing support to communities across the state.

 The program started with just nine Ambassadors in 1990, following the hugely successful 1988 bicentenary.
 The original Ambassadors included Australian heart-transplant recipient Fiona Coote; pioneering Australian aviator, the late Nancy Bird Walton AO OBE; rock ‘n roll singer Col Joye AM; and former Australian cricketer Alan Davidson AM MBE.
 The program continues to attract Australians of the highest calibre every year.